hjhart/iterm-preferences/README.md

 These iTerm preferences are opinionated, and are configured as such:

 * Does not copy text on selection
-* Dim affects only text, not background.
+* Background dimming affects only text, not background.
 * Hides the scroll bar and the window number
 * Do not show per-pane title bar when in split pane mode